 Financial Reporting Release No. 60 requires all companies to include a discussion of critical accounting policies or methods used in the preparation of financial statements.
-The notes to the consolidated financial statements includes a summary of the significant accounting policies and methods used in the preparation of our consolidated financial statements.
+The notes to the consolidated financial statements should be read in conjunction with the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2003 which includes a summary of the significant accounting policies and methods used in the preparation of our consolidated financial statements.
 The following is a brief discussion of the more significant accounting policies and methods that we use.